Planet Zoo full review

 Of course, the range of animals on offer need an enclosure to live in.
 You can choose from pre-built enclosures if you’re not too creative and want to focus on other aspects of the game – of which there are many – but those who want to customise every detail can do so.
 You can even create your own custom-built mandrill climbing frames!

 You have to consider the wants and needs of the animal in question; shy animals like pronghorns need one-sided glass as to not get startled by visitors, and stronger animals like bears and hippos need reinforced enclosures.
 You can filter the list of available items not only by animal but biome, making sure you’ve got the right enclosure for your inhabitants.

-Franchise mode adds another level to the game, allowing you to buy and sell your prized animals.
+Franchise mode adds another level to the game, allowing you to build a series of connected zoos all around the world and connect with other players online through the Animal Market by buying and selling your prized animals.
 You might want a Lion for your zoo, or you might be on the hunt for a Python with better genetics to breed with your inhabitants – you want to avoid inbreeding, after all.